AvyayNayakSujir/Heart-Attack-Analysis-and-Classification/README.md

-This is a data science project on "Heart Attack Analysis and Classification".
-Prior to Analysis, the data is cleaned, so as to provide the results for the analysis and classification in good quality.
-The Analysis is done using various statistical methods to visualize the data.
-As for the classification, Navie Bayes Classifier was implemented.
-To run the R file, you'll need R Studio installed locally.
-Also, don't forget to change the path of the data set (i.e a csv file) in the R file (heartAnalysis.R).
+This project focuses on **Heart Attack Analysis and Classification** in the realm of data science, making it suitable for incorporation into your school or college projects.
+Before delving into the analysis, the data undergoes a thorough cleaning process to ensure high-quality results during the analysis and classification phases.
+Various statistical methods are employed for analysis, providing insightful visualizations of the data.
+The classification aspect is handled through the implementation of the Naive Bayes Classifier.
+To execute the R file, it's imperative to have R Studio installed locally.
+Additionally, remember to update the path of the dataset (a CSV file) within the R file (heartAnalysis.R).